Undline/ForestFox/readme.md

 ## Widgets

+Each widget will have a source key which indicates where the data is located that contains what that widget is supposed to do / display.
+This is done so that you can have dynamic content displayed.

 - **Video** -> This element is meant to place a video widget on screen.
 There are multiple video modes to choose from (mini, normal, wide_screen and full_screen).

 - **Map** -> This element is meant to place a map widget on screen.
 Map widget are not only useful for showing maps, but could also be used as a system to graphically show points of intrest on a image (2D).